-Conclusion We have explained three 'axiomatic' approaches to resolving the tension between synthetic and analytic (coordinate) geometry: Euclid (no conception whatsoever of coordinates or even rational numbers), Hilbert (a synthetic foundation for coordinate geometry) and Birkhoff (a set theoretic foundation for coordinate geometry - billed as synthetic).
-In the process we explore the methods to establish independence and consistency for first order theories of geometry We do this by sketching a system of synthetic geometry that proves the existence (from geometric axioms) of a coordinatizing field and thus grounds coordinatizing geometry.
+We have explained three 'axiomatic' approaches to resolving the tension between synthetic and analytic (coordinate) geometry: Euclid (no conception whatsoever of coordinates or even rational numbers45), Hilbert (a synthetic foundation for coordinate geometry) and Birkhoff (a set theoretic foundation for coordinate geometry - billed as synthetic).
+In the process we explore the methods to establish independence and consistency for first order theories of geometry46.
+We did this by sketching a system of synthetic geometry that proves the existence (from geometric axioms) of a coordinatizing field and thus grounds coordinatizing geometry.
 Rather than exploring in detail the independence of the parallel postulate (SLO 9), we illustrate crucial notions such as consistency and independence of propositions within the development of Euclidean geometry.
 We focused on the different paths of Euclid and Hilbert to establishing theories of proportion and area.
-Hilbert constructed a field geometrically enabling an algebraic definition of proportionality.
+Euclid relied on the $L{\omega_1,\omega}$ axiom of Archimedes to develop a theory of proportionality for both arithmetic and geometry.
+From a more precise version of Euclid's other axioms, Hilbert constructed a field geometrically enabling an algebraic definition of proportionality.

-12 Appendix: Formal Systems
+13 Appendix: Formal Systems